caracal-pipeline/caracal/README.rst

 3. Poetry
 ---------

 Installation from source using `poetry`.
-In the working directory where source is checked out run:
+First install poetry:

 ..  code-block:: bash

+    pip install poetry

+In the working directory where source is checked out run `poetry install` or to include all optional dependencies:

+..  code-block:: bash

-    poetry install
+    poetry install --extras all

 =========================================
 Installation on (ILIFU) slurm environment